Documentation

 If you register API functions that conflict with these internal routes, the build will fail.

-• /health: Returns a 200 status code after the app has completed historical indexing OR the healthcheck timeout has expired, whichever comes first.
+• /health: Returns a 200 status code immediately after the app starts running.
 Read more about healthchecks.

 • /metrics: Returns Prometheus metrics.
 Read more about metrics.